sawubona-repo/CAS-DA/CASE-World Happiness Report/readme.md

 The Cantril ladder asks respondents to think of a ladder, with the best possible life for them being a 10 and the worst possible life being a 0.
 They are then asked to rate their own current lives on that 0 to 10 scale.
 The rankings are from nationally representative samples over three years.

 We use observed data on the **six variables** and estimates of their associations with life evaluations to explain the variation across countries.
-They include
-+ GDP per capita
-+ social support
-+ healthy life expectancy
-+ freedom
-+ generosity
-+ corruption

-Our happiness rankings are not based on any index of these six factors – the scores are instead based on individuals’ own assessments of their lives, in particular, their answers to the single-item Cantril ladder life-evaluation question, much as epidemiologists estimate the extent to which life expectancy is affected by factors such as smoking, exercise, and diet.
+The happiness rankings are not based on any index of these six factors – the scores are instead based on individuals’ own assessments of their lives, in particular, their answers to the single-item Cantril ladder life-evaluation question, much as epidemiologists estimate the extent to which life expectancy is affected by factors such as smoking, exercise, and diet.

 ### File Descriptions